 - Ammonium carbonate (second form) NH4 NH2 CO2 → 2NH3 + CO2

-These molecules break down into the gasses ammonia, carbon dioxide, and (water) steam when heated to 60°C or higher (140°F).
-The gasses lift the dough or batter (which has air bubbles in it through creaming) before the batter is set as they rise towards the surface of the cookie.
+These molecules break down into the gases ammonia, carbon dioxide, and (water) steam when heated to 140 F (60 C) or higher.
+The gases lift the dough or batter (which has air bubbles in it through creaming) before the batter is set as they rise towards the surface of the cookie.

-As the dough sets up, the bubbles remain but the ammonia, carbon dioxide, and steam are dispersed (throughout the air in the kitchen).
+As the dough sets up, the bubbles remain but the ammonia, carbon dioxide, and steam are dispersed from the baked good and into the air in the kitchen.

 - ABC-Trieb (Ammonium-bi-carbonate)